islandryu/formx/README.md

 ### Props

 Anything you wish to pass to your component.
-The only prop with special treatment is `schema` which is used for validation.
+The only props with special treatment are `schema` and `validate` which are used for validation.

 ### Deps